Flagfolds: an approach to multi-dimensional varifolds: Introduction

 \section{Introduction}

 When analyzing data in large dimensions, one often looks for the optimal lower dimension to project the data without losing important information.
-However, the multiscale nature of the data does often not lead to a clearly defined dimension: we rather obtain a set of dimensions depending on the quality of the approximation that we are allowing on the data.
+However, the multiscale nature of the data often prevents the identification of a single, well-defined intrinsic dimension: we rather obtain a set of dimensions depending on the quality of the approximation that we are allowing on the data.
 Moreover, assuming that data live on a submanifold of fixed dimension (``the manifold hypothesis'') is often false: tree-like structures, for instance, live on stratified spaces \cite{billera_geometry_2001}.
 Likewise, quotient spaces are often stratified and their dimension vary at the points where the isotropy group changes.
 In practice, the local dimension of the data may vary with the location but also the scale at which we look at them.
 In astrophysics, for instance, the large scale structure of the universe has a web appearance with structures aggregated in dense compact clusters connected by elongated filaments and sheetlike walls \cite{Yepes} while the smaller scale structures display galaxies and individual stars.
 Similarly, white matter tracts regrouping axons in the brain can locally have a tubular shape that evolves into a thin sheet-like structures at some places when measured using diffusion MRI \cite{yushkevich_structure-specific_2008}.
 Such complex models can be seen at different scales and there is not a single notion of dimension, even locally.